25 Ways You're Damaging Your Health and Don't Even Know It

 Artificial sweeteners might be a zero-calorie sugar-free alternative, but they aren't doing any wonders for your digestive system.
 "Most people who use artificial sweeteners have no idea that they are destroying and altering their gut bacteria, the microbiome with every packet, the same bacteria that have the potential to keep them lean and happy," Dr. Gundry says.

-The Remedy Rx: Try to avoid artificial sweeteners.
+The Rx: Try to avoid artificial sweeteners.
 If you need a boost of sweet, you can always opt for a natural sweetener such as stevia.

 Bad Sleeping Positions